NurHabibAssolihudin/Portofolio/README.md

     Electrical Engineer,
     and Astronomy.

-- 🌱 I’m currently doing reserch and development in robotic for my astronomy project.
+- 🌱 I’m currently doing reserch and development in robotic technology for my astronomy project.

 <!---
 NurHabibAssolihudin/NurHabibAssolihudin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.